Holzminden: Religion

 As a part of the former territory of Brunswick, Holzminden maintains a Protestant tradition.
 The church of St. Pauls in Altendorf, dating from before 1200, is the oldest of the town's churches.
-In its unadorned simplicity it offers a serene place for rest and contemplation.
 Other churches in the town are named after Luther, St. Michael, St. Thomas and St. Joseph(catholic).

 Sights

-The Tilly House of 1609 is located on the Johannis Square.
-It has a fine Renaissance door, which survived the fires of the Thirty Years' War.
-Johann Tserclaes, Count of Tilly, commander of the Imperial forces, is said to have spent a night here.
+The Tilly House of 1609 is located on Johannis Square.
+Johann Tserclaes, Count of Tilly, commander of the Imperial forces during the Thirty Years' War, is said to have spent a night here.

 The Reichspräsidentenhaus links the old part of the town with the Hafendamm and was opened in 1929.
-The beautiful Glockenspiel (carillon) is very popular, and plays well known tunes at set times.

-The steeple of the Lutheran church has become a symbol of Holzminden.
+The steeple of the Lutheran church is a well-known landmark in Holzminden.
 The interior was remodelled in 1577, when it was made into a two-room church.

-The Severinsche Haus is a richly decorated house dating from 1683.
-It is the largest of the bourgeois houses, is decorated with a distinctive weathercock, and is known for its slanting floors.
+The Severinsche Haus is a decorated house dating from 1683.
+It is the largest of the bourgeois houses, is decorated with a weathercock, and is known for its slanting floors.

-There is a good viewing platform on the Emperor William Tower, south of the town.